ErykHalicki/ErykHalicki/README.md

 ## 🌱 Hey there 🌱
-My name is Eryk Halicki, and I'm a current student at the University of British Columbia, Double Majoring in Computer Science and Psychology.
+I'm Eryk, a current student at the University of British Columbia, Double Majoring in Computer Science and Psychology.
 I'm currently working on Autonomous Underwater Vehicles as the software lead of UBCO's Marine Design team.
 ## 🧑‍🚀 Favorite Projects 🧑‍🚀